 These are the perfect treats to indulge in during the Halloween weekend – and are sweet enough that your kids will love them, too!

-Each is made using a simple, gluten-free oat base and are topped with a delicious date and peanut caramel.
-They also contain roasted, salted peanuts for that sweet and salty taste that so many of you love!
+Each is made using a simple, gluten-free base and are topped with a delicious date caramel.
+They also contain pecans for an authentic Autumn feel.

 Will you be making your own Halloween candy this year?

 - For the base (see caption for alternative, Paleo-friendly / oat-free base):

 - 3 tbsp maple syrup